Authentication

 - H 'cache-control: no-cache'

-1. The Cornerstone authorization server validates the access token.
+- The Cornerstone authorization server validates the access token.

-• If the access_token is valid, but the token does not have the required scope to access the API endpoint or perform the HTTP operation, the authorization server returns an HTTP 401 error.
-For example, if you requested a token with the employee:read scope and tried to use that token to create an employee using the Employee API (which is a POST call to /services/api/x/users/v1/employees), you will get an HTTP 401 error.
+to access the API endpoint or perform the HTTP operation, the authorization server returns an HTTP 401 error.
+For example, if you requested a token with theemployee:read

-• If the access_token and scope are valid, it passes the request to the API (the protected resource).
-If the API enforces security permissions and/or constraints, it verifies that the user account associated with the OAuth 2.0 application has the required permissions and/or constraints to perform the operation.
+are valid, it passes the request to the API (the protected resource).
+If the API enforces security permissions and/or constraints, it verifies that the user account associated with the OAuth 2.0 application has the required permissions and/or constraints to perform the operation.- If it does not, the API will return an HTTP 401 error.

-• If it has the required permissions and/or constraints, the API performs the operation requested, and returns the response to your application.
+- If it has the required permissions and/or constraints, the API performs the operation requested, and returns the response to your application.